- Hike along the Wicklow Way, one of Europe's most famous hiking trails

 |Transfer to Clonegal, Hike to Shillelagh

 |Explore an Ancient Ring Fort, Hike to Moyne

 |Tour Powerscourt Estate and Gardens, Hike to Enniskerry

 Day 1: Arrive in Bunclody

 Today you have a shorter day walking 11 miles (19 km) on the Wicklow Way from the village of Shillelagh to Moyne.
-Once again you will be walking along winding country roads (boreens), open mountain tracks with fantastic views and forest trails.
+Once again, you'll walk along winding country roads (boreens), open mountain tracks with fantastic views, and forest trails.
 The mountain trails along Muskeagh Hill will open up to awe-inspiring views of this lush countryside.
-Just off the trail, to the left between Ballybeg and Ballycumber Lane, you will be able to tour the remnants of an old ring fort.
+Just off the trail, to the left between Ballybeg and Ballycumber Lane, you'll be able to tour the remnants of an old ring fort.

 Chat with a local specialist who can help organize your trip.

 Day 4: Hike to Glenmalure

 On your 13-mile (21 km) hike today, you'll transition to paths that wind through a forested area.
 You'll be gaining altitude on this portion of the trip, so the terrain will be a bit more uneven, and although this portion of the hike can be a little more challenging, you'll be treated to some stunning scenery in the foothills of the Wicklow Mountains.

 Walking through Ballyteige, you'll get your first proper glimpse of Lugnaquilla, the highest peak in Wicklow.
 Continuing farther along the trail to the Carrickashane woods, you'll reach a clearing with excellent mountain views.
 Moving into the Aghavannagh Valley, you'll enter the evergreen forest on Slieve Mann Mountain before descending into Glenmalure, your picturesque home for the evening.